What are quotes?

 - Monthly (28 days)

-After filling in the details, click Create Proposal.
+After filling in the details, click Create Quote.

 Creating assessments